 Members of The Authority have direct control over its financial and operating policies.
-The total of Members' allowances paid in 2018-19 is shown in Note 31.
+The total of Members' allowances paid in 2019/20 is shown in Note 31.

 The table below shows the Related Party interests in other entities as disclosed by Members and the transactions that took place between the Authority and the Related Party.
+Individual transactions were approved by officers and not by Members named.
+Information is disclosed to ensure transparent disclosure.